 Australia has a long tradition of Big Things.
 You know the sort I mean, those kitchsy creations dreamed up by marketers short on budget but big on concrete.
 Many were conjured up as a quirky way to identify a region’s backbone.
 Such as Wagin’s Big Ram in sheep farming country or Bowen’s Big Mango.
 Far from the confines of southern city sophistication, Tropical North Queensland does Big Things in a big way too.

 We’re not quite sure of the significance of the top hat and bow tie adorning the Big Peanut.
 Burdened with a dull colour palate dominated by beige, these formal accessories add a touch of sophistication to an otherwise little regarded nut.
-Find the Big Peanut at the Peanut Place on the Kennedy Highway, Tolga.
+Find the Big Peanut on the Kennedy Highway, Tolga.

 Australia’s second largest flightless bird (after the emu) is on the brink of extinction.
 Let’s hope that this concrete tribute is not all that remains for the next generation of the rainforest’s most important propagator.
 Find the Big Cassowary at the Cassowary Shopping Centre, Wongaling Beach.